B.A.T. II – The Koshan Conspiracy

 B.A.T.
 II – The Koshan Conspiracy is a futuristic point and click adventure game written by Computer's Dream and published by Ubi Soft in 1992.
 It is the sequel to the 1990 game B.A.T.

-It is a futuristic role-playing game in which the player explores the city, talks to non-player characters, tries to solve puzzles, travels to new cities by use of a mini-game, buys weapons and ammo, engages in fire fights (also by way of a mini-game), buys a spaceship, and enters space.
+The Koshan Conspiracy is a futuristic role-playing game.
+The player starts in the city of Roma II on the planet Shedishan, but is quickly given the freedom to explore as they like.
+The player explores Roma II, talks to non-player characters, solves puzzles, travels to new cities by use of a mini-game, buys weapons and ammo, engages in fire fights (also by way of a mini-game), acquires a spaceship, and enters space.
 The player can even re-wire a wrist computer (B.O.B) in the game to perform different functions.
-It has a very open, non-linear play style.
+It has an open, non-linear play style.

 The Amiga and Atari ST versions shipped with a physical dongle to prevent piracy.

 The box art was painted by Luis Royo.

 Reception

 Computer Gaming World stated that Koshan "was clearly a superior product" to its predecessor, with a much larger game world and both strategic and action combat options.
 The magazine concluded that it was "an enormous game, offering a richly textured, futuristic gameworld that gamers can find themselves easily drawn into".

+Peter Olafson of Amiga World wrote that the tasks the game gave the player were "pleasantly sophisticated and grown-up", and praised the variety of things to explore and accomplish on Shedishan.
+He was unhappy that the Amiga version had some technical optimization issues and seemed inferior graphically to the IBM version in parts, though.